DigitalFuturesOCADU/YouveBeenNotified/README.md

 ## Notifier Animation System

-The You've Been Notified library includes a powerful keyframe animation system that makes it easy to create smooth, complex servo movements.
+The You've Been Notified library includes a keyframe animation system that makes it easy to create complex servo movements.

 ### Core Components